Sesame Street licensing: Stage shows

 The live touring show Sesame Street Live presents costumed actors and dancers as characters from the series.
 In recent years, VEE has had four touring casts.
 Each season, the tours reach 160 different cities across North America, reaching 2 million people annually.
 Since the first production of Sesame Street Live (on September 17, 1980), 48 million children and their parents have seen the show performed around the world.

 Theme park

-Busch Entertainment Corporation (BEC) is the licence holder for Sesame Street in its U.S. amusement parks including a completely Sesame Street themed park, Sesame Place, in Langhorne, Pennsylvania, United States.
+United Parks & Resorts is the licence holder for Sesame Street in its U.S. amusement parks including a completely Sesame Street themed park, Sesame Place, in Langhorne, Pennsylvania, United States.
 BEC also has a stage show at SeaWorld Orlando Elmo and the Bookaneers.
 In 2009 Busch Entertainment's Busch Gardens Williamsburg in Williamsburg, Virginia opened "Sesame Street Forest of Fun" with plans to open "Sesame Street Safari of Fun" at its Busch Gardens Tampa Bay park in Tampa Florida in the 2010 operating season.

 Another theme park, Parque Plaza Sésamo, exists in Monterrey, Mexico, and Universal Studios Japan includes a three-dimensional movie based on the show.